Skip to Content

 I would advise against doing this, often prepared yellow mustard is very “pokey” and will overwhelm the flavours in this recipe.

-If you must then try and use something very light like dijon mustard.
+If you must, then try to use something very light like Dijon mustard.

 Can I make this in advance?

-Although if I were eating it cold I would use a smaller pasta like farfalle.
+If I were eating it cold, I would use a smaller pasta like farfalle.

 Is this vegan?